byhoson/byhoson.github.io/README.md

 Before that, I obtained my bachelor's degree at Sogang University.
 Here is my [CV](/asset/cv.pdf).

-I am interested in compromising and exploiting logical reasoning principles to combat computational obstacles, aiming at providing provable guarantees for realistic software systems.
+I am interested in compromising and exploiting logical reasoning principles to combat computational obstacles to providing provable guarantees for real-world computer systems.

 ## Research Interest
-I am currently working on formal methods area.
+I am currently working on formal methods.
 In particular,
 * Formal Verification
-> Fighting state-space explosion problem rised in model checking, by abstraction and heuristics
+> Resolving state-space explosion problems in model checking, by abstraction and heuristics
-* Logic
+* Computational Logic
-> Reasoning & specifying concurrent, distributed systems based on Rewriting Logic
+> Reasoning & specification of concurrent, distributed systems based on Rewriting Logic
-> , and some abstract nonsense stuff

-I am also interested in applying formal methods to closely related areas, such as Programming Laguages, Software Engineering, Security & Privacy, Concurrency, Distributed Systems, etc.
+I am also interested in applications & foundations of formal verification, such as Programming Laguages, Software Engineering, Security & Privacy, Concurrent & Distributed Systems, and some abstract nonsense.

 ## Education
 * (2022 Aug - present) Ph.D.
 Student in [Computer Science and Engineering](https://cse.postech.ac.kr).
 POSTECH.